-Employee Representation
+ARTICLE 28: Employee Representation

-An employee is entitled, upon their request, to representation by DCAA during an interview or investigation by City representatives that the employee reasonably believes may result in disciplinary action, and during any meeting at which Management intends to issue written disciplinary action, or to terminate an employee.
+An employee is entitled, upon their request, to representation by DCAA during an interview or investigation by City representatives that the employee reasonably believes may result in disciplinary action, during any meeting at which Management intends to issue written disciplinary action, or to terminate an employee, and during any meeting conducted as an interactive process under the ADA or FEHA to identify whether a reasonable accommodation is needed and, if so, what reasonable accommodation might be offered.
 The employee shall be permitted to consult with their representative, prior to the interview, investigation or meeting, provided the representative is available within a reasonable time period.
-The DCAA representative may not disrupt the interview, investigation, or meeting being conducted by City.
+The DCAA representative may not disrupt the interview, investigation, or meeting being conducted by the City.
 However, DCAA representative can make suggestions, additions, or clarifications at an appropriate time during the interview, investigation or meeting.
 Performance Review meetings are specifically excluded from this Article.